 Your lymph nodes play an important part in your immune health.
 As part of the lymphatic system, they help filter out bacteria and viruses that might otherwise cause infection throughout your body.

 Occipital lymph nodes are those found on the back of your head, near the base of your skull.
+Healthcare professionals may also call them posterior cervical lymph nodes.
 Read on to learn about the potential causes of swelling in these nodes.

-- Head lice.
 The main sign of head lice is an itchy scalp, but you could also have swollen lymph nodes.
-Head lice spread easily, so you’ll need quick treatment to kill lice and their eggs.
+Head lice spread easily, so you’ll need quick treatment to kill the lice and their eggs.

-In addition to swollen occipital lymph nodes, rubella can also cause:
+In addition to swollen occipital lymph nodes, rubella can cause:

 - a pink rash that spreads from your face to your torso, arms, and legs